|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 On this exploration day, we’ll be making the most of what the wind, weather and wildlife have to offer.
 Our expedition staff will scan for polar bears, walrus, whales, seals, and seabirds as we go.

 We will explore stunning fjords that line the coast.
 Glaciers and icebergs abound here.
 In true expedition style, we will seek opportunities to hike, explore, and view wildlife as conditions allow.

 Ilulissat translates literally into “iceberg”, an apt name for this site at the mouth of the Ilulissat Icefjord—a UNESCO World Heritage Site.
 The icefjord is the outlet of the Sermeq Kujalleq Glacier, source of many of the icebergs in the North Atlantic.

 Day 16: Itilleq Fjord

-The west Greenland coastline is a rich mixture of fishing communities, many islands and complex coastal waterways.
-We will be making an expedition stop here to explore the Greenlandic landscape.
+The west Greenland coastline is a rich mixture of islands and complex coastal waterways.
+As we enter the Arctic autumn, the tundra foliage will be in gorgeous colour.
+We will be making an expedition stop here to explore the landscape of wild Greenland.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide